framewiki/framewiki.net/wiki/lists.md

   {% endfor %}
 </ul>

 *This is a dynamic list.
-All pages in the lists cateogry will appear automatically.*
+All pages in the lists cateogory will appear automatically.*